aka Kanban Inventory System, Kanban Calculator, Reorder Point Calculator, Safety Stock Calculator

 - Is your source data normal?

-After using a histogram to analyze your source data,
+After using your histogram template to analyze your source data,

 use the dropdown list to choose TRUE or FALSE